The Best Travel Rewards Cards

 An annual percentage rate (APR) is the interest rate you will pay for borrowing money and is usually stated as a yearly rate.
 For cards with rewards, like travel credit cards, rates will also typically be higher, but most fall within the industry standard of 14.24 – 24.24%, including our top picks.
 Knowing your APR is important, but your exact rate depends on your credit score — the better your score, the lower your APR.
 Because APR differs from person to person, we left it off our list of criteria.
 But you can also avoid paying interest altogether if you pay your full balance on time each month.

 Target the travel card rewards you’ll actually use

 As we’ve mentioned, a lot of travel credit card holders often hardly scratch the surface of their rewards potential.
-If you know you won’t end up using (even the majority) of your miles throughout the year, it’s important to to do your own cost-benefit analysis before signing up, especially if might end up paying a high annual fee only to use a small amount of your mile earnings.
+If you know you won’t end up using (even the majority of) your miles throughout the year, it’s important to do your own cost-benefit analysis before signing up, especially if you might end up paying a high annual fee only to use a small number of your mile earnings.

 When it comes to maximizing the best credit card bonus offers, the best strategy is to take advantage of deals that boost your reward rate.
 The less money you have to spend to earn rewards, the better.
 Here are a few tips that will help you get started:

 Sign up for a loyalty program: Many hotels and airlines have loyalty programs that will award you miles and points for the flights and rooms you book — this means you will get miles and points from both your card and the loyalty program.

 Dining programs: Many airline and hotel companies will also award miles and points if you dine at certain restaurants, and if you link a travel card to your account, you’ll earn even more miles and points.

 Maximize your purchases: This seems obvious, but the more you spend, the more you will receive.
 This means using your travel card to pay for most of your expenses and paying your bills on time to avoid interest.